-Moy Park told in advance of RHI changes
+Boiler bids 'more than double' estimation

 Instead, there would be annual cuts in tariff levels.

-The inquiry was told this policy change did not appear to have been cleared by senior officials or the then enterprise minister, Arlene Foster.
+The inquiry was told this policy change did not appear to have been cleared by senior officials or Mrs Foster.

-Inquiry counsel Joseph Aiken said Mr Wightman would be giving evidence next week when he would be asked whether that was an accurate representation of what he had told Moy Park.
+Mr Aiken said Mr Wightman would be giving evidence next week when he would be asked whether that was an accurate representation of what he had told Moy Park.

 The inquiry heard that 200 extra poultry houses would have added an extra £4.4m to the RHI subsidy spend.